-Published September 2019
+Published September 2020

 The following pie chart shows world consumption of ortho-xylene:

-Over the next five years, global OX capacity is projected to increase minimally, following the restart of the former Tenglong (Dragon) Aromatics (Zhangzhou) Co. unit (now owned by Fujian Fuhaichuang) in late 2018.
-Even with rising Chinese OX production, Chinese OX imports will increase at a faster pace to keep up with consumption growth. ortho-Xylene trade is relatively limited globally, amounting to about 25–30% of global consumption in recent years.
-China is, by far, the major recipient of imports, while the major OX exporters in 2018 were the Indian Subcontinent, Southeast Asia, and other Northeast Asian countries (Japan, South Korea, and Taiwan).
+Over the next five years, global OX capacity is projected to increase minimally, following the restart of few big units.
+Even with rising mainland Chinese OX production, mainland Chinese OX imports will increase at a faster pace to keep up with consumption growth. ortho-Xylene trade is relatively limited globally, amounting to about 20–30% of global consumption in recent years.
+Western Europe and mainland China are, by far, the major recipient of imports, while the major OX exporters in 2019 were the Indian Subcontinent, Southeast Asia, and North America.